Michael Musmanno

 Michael Angelo Musmanno (April 7, 1897 – October 12, 1968) was an American jurist, politician, and naval officer.
 Coming from an immigrant family, he started to work as a coal loader at the age of 14.
 After serving in the United States Army in World War I, he obtained a law degree from Georgetown University.
+In the 1920s, he defended Sacco and Vanzetti as an appellate attorney.
 For nearly two decades from the early 1930s, he served as a judge in courts of Allegheny County, Pennsylvania.
 Entering the U.S. Navy during World War II, he served in the military justice system.

 Following the war, in 1946, Musmanno served as military governor of an occupied district in Italy.
 Beginning in 1947, he served as a presiding judge for the Einsatzgruppen trial in U.S. military court at Nuremberg.
 In 1948, he conducted interviews with several people who had worked closely with Adolf Hitler.
 In 1950, he published a book based on his research, in which he argued that Hitler had indeed committed suicide in Berlin in 1945.

 In 1951, Musmanno was elected as a justice of the Supreme Court of Pennsylvania, where he served until his death in 1968.
 He set a record for the number of dissenting opinions filed.
-In addition to his long judicial career and postwar contributions in Europe, he wrote sixteen books and many articles related to his court cases and professional career.
-In his writing he expressed sympathy for working men and deep interest in the Italians in the United States, himself having Italian ancestry.
+In addition to his long judicial career and postwar contributions in Europe, he wrote 16 books and many articles related to his court cases and professional career.
+In his writing he expressed sympathy for working men and deep interest in Italian Americans, himself having Italian ancestry.

-Viewed as a "maverick on the court", Musmanno was known for defending Sacco and Vanzetti, as well as for being anti-Communist, and for supporting civil rights.
+Musmanno was anti-Communist and supported civil rights.
 In 1966, in response to new evidence of the Norse colonization of North America (c.
 1000), he published a book in which he argued that Christopher Columbus was the first European to discover the Americas.
 He died on Columbus Day 1968.
-At the time of his death, he was regarded as "one of Pennsylvania's most respected and colorful figures".

 Early life and education

 Musmanno was born in Stowe Township, in Allegheny County, Pennsylvania, an industrial neighborhood a few miles west of Pittsburgh, into an ethnic Italian family originally from Noepoli, Basilicata.
 He worked with his father in the coal mines, began law school at Georgetown University in 1915, leaving to serve as an infantryman in World War I before returning to earn an LL.B. degree in 1918 at Georgetown.
-Afterwards he earned B.A. and M.A. degrees at George Washington University, and two master of law degrees at the National University School of Law (later merged with George Washington University Law School).
+Afterwards, he earned B.A. and M.A. degrees at George Washington University, and two master of law degrees at the National University School of Law (later merged with George Washington University Law School).
 He became a labor lawyer and always kept a sympathy for the working man.